Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 Presently, the lowest percent of green cards are issued on an employment precedent.
 Following a merit-based system, points are weighted towards English proficiency, advanced degrees, natural average income, and high achievements that increase employability.

 A points-based immigration system strategically selects immigrants that enhance the county’s economy more effectively in comparison to less direct government involvement.
-This system allows the government to categorize desirable traits for immigrants, and weigh characteristics by assigning points.
+This system allows the government to categorize deable traits for immigrants, and weigh characteristics by assigning points.
 The overall goal of a points based system is to weed out financially unstable, less-educated immigrants who have a propensity to rely on welfare or compete for lower class working jobs.

 Prospective immigrants are prioritized based on skills and economic need.
 A points-based system favours the immigrants who have higher educational training and work in industries that make higher net contributions.